deepin-community/opam/doc/pages/Install.md

 `~/.opam` on first run if needed (if using our installer script, a backup can be made automatically).

+To upgrade shell scripts, and enable sandboxing, don't forget to run `opam init --reinit -ni`.

 Then see the [Upgrade guide](Upgrade_guide.html) to check the changes.